tehnrd/Apple-Logo-Screensaver/readme.md

 ## License

 Apple Logo Screensaver is available under the MIT license.
 See the [LICENSE](https://github.com/tehnrd/Apple-Logo-Screensaver/blob/master/LICENSE) file for more information.
-Apple and the Apple Logo are registered trademarks of Apple Inc.
+Apple, the Apple Logo, and Apple Logo animations are registered trademarks of Apple Inc.